OctoPrint/OctoPrint/README.md

 cd Octoprint/debian
 ```

-Install build and run prereqs
+Next we need to install pre-requisites before building and then running Octoprint.

-WARNING: If you are building on a SOC device, you will need roughly 1GB of available RAM/SWAP to build the prereqs.
+You will need roughly 1GB of available RAM/SWAP to build the prereqs.
 If you're build system is below 1GB of RAM/SWAP together, use the following commands to add 512MB of swap, adjust as needed and for available storage.

 ```
 dd if=/dev/zero of=/tmp/swapfile bs=1024 count=524288
 mkswap /tmp/swapfile
 swapon /tmp/swapfile
 ```

+Install prereqs, build them if needed by using the following instructions.

 ```
 sh Wheezy-install-instructions.txt